Impact of Community Structure on Cascades: Markov Process of Adoption

-The mean-field analysis~\cite{wormald1995differential,molloy1998size,wormald1999differential,amini2010bootstrap} proceeds by scaling both space and time by $n$ and considering the one-step drift of the scaled process.
+The mean-field analysis~\cite{Wormald1995,Molloy1998,Wormald1999,Amini2010} proceeds by scaling both space and time by $n$ and considering the one-step drift of the scaled process.
 We will now present the one-step drift analysis of our Markov chain (for the unscaled variables).
-At each iteration, one of the following events will happen:\\ 1.)
-Two active half-edges will be omitted.
+At each iteration, one of the following events will happen: \begin{enumerate}[itemindent=0pt,label*=\arabic*.] \item Two active half-edges will be omitted.
 This event results in the half-edges being ``wasted", in a manner of speaking.
-Here two sub-cases are possible:\\ i.)
-Both half-edges belongs to community $j$: This event happens with probability In this case, we should update the corresponding variables as follows:
+Here two sub-cases are possible: \begin{enumerate}[label*=\roman*.] \item Both half-edges belongs to community $j$.
+This event happens with probability In this case, we should update the corresponding variables as follows:

-ii.)
-Half-edges belongs to different sides: This event happens with probability In this case, we should update the variables as follows:
+\item Half-edges belongs to different sides.
+This event happens with probability In this case, we should update the variables as follows:

-2.)
-One active half-edge and one inactive half-edge will be omitted, while the inactive half-edge belongs to inactive nodes in community $j$.
-Four sub-cases arise here:\\ i.)
-The inactive node belongs to $I^{(j)}_{d_j,d_{-j},u_j,u_{-j}}(k)$ and the active half-edges belongs to community $j$, while $K_j(d_j,d_{-j}) > u_j + u_{-j} + 1$.
-This event results in the threshold of an inactive node in community j being lowered by $1$ owing a node within its own community.
+\end{enumerate} \item One active half-edge and one inactive half-edge will be omitted, while the inactive half-edge belongs to an inactive vertex in community $j$.
+Four sub-cases arise here: \begin{enumerate}[label*=\roman*.] \item The inactive vertex belongs to $I^{(j)}_{d_j,d_{-j},u_j,u_{-j}}(k)$ and the active half-edges belongs to community $j$, while $K_j(d_j,d_{-j}) \geq u_j + u_{-j} + 1$.
+This event results in the threshold of the inactive vertex in community $j$ being lowered by $1$ owing to a vertex within its own community.
 This occurs with probability In this case, we should update variables as follows:

-ii.)
-The inactive node belongs to $I^{(j)}_{d_j,d_{-j},u_j,u_{-j}}(k)$ and the active half-edge belongs to community j, while $K_j(d_j,d_{-j}) = u_j + u_{-j} + 1$.
-Note that an inactive node becomes active during this event and all remaining half-edges also become active.
+\item The inactive vertex belongs to $I^{(j)}_{d_j,d_{-j},u_j,u_{-j}}(k)$ and the active half-edge belongs to community $j$, while $K_j(d_j,d_{-j}) = u_j + u_{-j}$.
+During this event, the inactive vertex and all its remaining half-edges become active.
 This is an important growth event for our process.
-This occurs with probability Here we should update the variables as follows:
+This occurs with probability Here we update the variables as follows:

-iii.)
-The inactive node belongs to $I^{(j)}_{d_j,d_{-j},u_j,u_{-j}}(k)$ and the active half-edge comes from the other community, while $K_j(d_j,d_{-j}) > u_j + u_{-j} + 1$.
-Here the threshold of an inactive node is being reduced by a node from the other community.
-This occurs with probability Here we should update the variables as follows:
+\item The inactive vertex belongs to $I^{(j)}_{d_j,d_{-j},u_j,u_{-j}}(k)$ and the active half-edge comes from the other community, while $K_j(d_j,d_{-j}) \geq u_j + u_{-j} + 1$.
+During this event, the threshold of an inactive vertex is reduced by a vertex from the other community.
+This occurs with probability Here we update the variables as follows: